Infostrux-Solutions/snowflake-snowpro-core-study-notes/DataMovement/ContinuousDataProcessing.md

 ```

 ## Streams ##
-Streams (also known as Table Streams) are Snowflake objects that record DML changes (INSERTS, UPDATES, and DELETES) made to tables, views and secure views.
-They also store metadata about each change.
+Streams (also known as Table Streams) are Snowflake objects that store metadata about DML changes (`INSERT`, `UPDATE`, `DELETE`) made to tables, views and secure views.
 A Stream can be created on a table and used for CDC (Change Data Capture) to identify and act on changed records.

 When created, a table stream logically takes an initial snapshot of every row in the source table by initializing a point in time (called an offset) as the current transactional version of the table.
 The stream then records the DML changes after this snapshot was taken.